pakeke-constructor/PushOps/txt_files/components.md

 -- Behaviour (complex component) behaviour = {
     move = {
-        type="LOCKON",  -- See MoveBehaviourSys for custom params id=1        -- ( Also see src/misc/behaviour/movebehaviours/ )
+        type="LOCKON"  -- See MoveBehaviourSys for custom params id=1        -- ( Also see src/misc/behaviour/movebehaviours/ )
+        initialized=false -- whether the moveBehaviour has been :init'd.
     }
     tree = Node() -- node object (from libs/BehaviourTree.lua)
 }